 ICT has been identified as one of the country’s five “sunrise” industries (AMT, 2015), with every cent invested here likely to pay off with growth and jobs.
 Back in 2014 it was also identified as a game changer for African agriculture (Kofi Annan, 2014).
 We have several stories on file about how immediate access to ICT enables farmers with marketing decisions (including talking to customers) as well as the day-to-day operations on the farm e.g. a technical query when a tractor breaks down.

-This chapter is a modest attempt to look at the agricultural media and ICT available in this country (and beyond).
+This article is a modest attempt to look at the agricultural media and ICT available in this country (and beyond).

 |Nancy Richards (SAfm) interviews Inge Kotze, senior manager of WWF SA’s Sustainable Agriculture.|